Chapter 12 : Love rule #12

 I shut my bedroom door, missing the look happiness on Scorpius’ face as he touched his cheek.
 Throwing my uniform on with a vigour I forgot I had, I gathered my books, skipped breakfast and went straight to the library.
 Despite limited food (I think I last ate on Saturday, perhaps…) my mind felt clearer than it had in a long time.

 I flew through several essays before the bell even went, and spent my free lesson planning on how to make up with Callie once and for all.

 When the next bell rang, I walked to DADA with a spring in my step.
 A portrait scowled at me as I wished it a good morning, but that didn’t dampen my spirirts.

 Callie and Sophie were already waiting outside the classroom, not standing together.
-I walked up to Callie without stopping, know that if I did, I would have second thoughts.
+I walked up to Callie without stopping, knowing I'd have second thoughts otherwise.

 She just looked at me.

 She snorted and turned away.
 Stumped but not defeated, I went to Sophie.